our-sinc-topo/visable-marketplace/README.md

 2) replace all hyphens, en dashes, em dashes, and line breaks with spaces

 3) replace all backslashes with the word "or" surrounded by a space on each side--" or "

+## Processing
+1) make sure place is not in comma-seperated string
+	    2) if it is, then add comma-seperated string to list
+      3) if it's in a list of places, get the first place in the list

+4) make sure place is a noun
+      5) if it is, make sure's not a person

+6) make sure place isn't at the start of a sentence
+      7) if it is, take additional steps to make sure it's not a standard, capitalized noun